 Reduces Stress, Anxiety, and Confusion

 Another advantage of completing tasks in a particular order is relieving stress and minimizing anxiety.
-Dementia patients become stressed and anxious when they experience unpredictability.
+Dementia patients become stressed and anxious when they experience unpredictability, which is why looking for ‘memory care near me‘ and following a structured routine is so valuable.
 Routine improves stability and comfort and helps them feel more relaxed.

 It also gives people with memory problems a sense of control.
 For instance, knowing that they have to take a walk or nap after the afternoon meal helps dementia patients recognize what to look forward to at a particular time.